huggingface/blog/introducing-doi.md

   <img alt="Cite DOI" src="assets/107_launching_doi/cite-modal.jpeg">
 </kbd>

 If ever there’s a new version of a model or dataset, the DOI can easily be updated, and the previous version of the DOI gets outdated.
-This makes it easy to refer to a specific version of an object, even if it has changed since.
+This makes it easy to refer to a specific version of an object, even if it has changed.

 Have ideas for more improvements we can make?
-Many features just like these come directly from community feedback.
-Drop us a note or tweet us at [@HuggingFace](https://twitter.com/huggingface) to share yours or open an issue on [huggingface/hub-docs](https://github.com/huggingface/hub-docs/issues) 🤗
+Many features, just like this, come directly from community feedback.
+Please drop us a note or tweet us at [@HuggingFace](https://twitter.com/huggingface) to share yours or open an issue on [huggingface/hub-docs](https://github.com/huggingface/hub-docs/issues) 🤗

 Thanks DataCite team for this partnership!
 Thanks also Alix Leroy, Bram Vanroy, Daniel van Strien and Yoshitomo Matsubara for starting and fostering the discussion on [this `hub-docs` GitHub issue](https://github.com/huggingface/hub-docs/issues/25).